zoldello/ChicagoVegSiteWithAureliaJS/README.md

   - image folder

 ##What is your licensing
 **Contact us about that.
-You can reach us at: http://www.chicagoveg.com/contact.htm**
+You can reach us on: http://www.chicagoveg.com/contact.htm**